 Before adding the jelly and peanut butter we cut some of them into holiday shapes using cookies cutters.
-(Any of the left over pieces of bread were saved so we could take a trip to the park and feed the ducks.
+(Any of the left over pieces of bread were saved so we could feed the animals.
 You could also use them in various baking recipes as well.)

 We also prepared some applesauce and fruit cup containers to look festive.